JuanMaRuizH/angular-module2-solution/README.md

+#Author notes
+Thanks for visiting and review my assignment.

+If you want to check this simple application running, please visit the [github page](https://juanmaruizh.github.io/angular-module2-solution/)

 Module 2 Coding Assignment
 =======
 [Click here to SIGN UP for the ***Single Page Web Applications with AngularJS*** course on Coursera](https://www.coursera.org/learn/single-page-web-apps-with-angularjs).
 It's FREE!